-IMAT 2019 might be nothing like in the previous years.
+The 2019 IMAT might be nothing like in the previous years.

 If you want to send in your IMAT application this year, there could be a big change regarding IMAT questions that you absolutely must know in order to optimize your preparation.

-We will discuss this major update along with 4 other important differences that emerged recently, right in this article.
+Right now we will discuss this major update along with four other important differences that emerged recently.

 A few days ago, one of the users of our Facebook page pointed out a possible huge update in IMAT questions for 2019, coming from an official source.
-She was referring to an official leaflet*** published by Cambridge Assessment Testing on their website.
+She was referring to an official leaflet*** published by Cambridge Assessment on its website.

-*** PLEASE NOTE: the official leaflet has a wrong registration deadline as it has been postponed from 9 July to 25th July – 3 p.m. (for IMAT registration and payment).
+*** PLEASE NOTE: the official leaflet has a wrong registration deadline, as it has been postponed from July 9 to July 25 at 3 PM (IMAT registration and payment).
 We have confirmed this info with official sources.

 We did our bit of research and we can confirm that this leaflet is: